ondrs/node-krawler/README.md

 # node Krawler [![Build Status](https://travis-ci.org/ondrs/node-krawler.png?branch=master)](https://travis-ci.org/ondrs/node-krawler)

-Fast and lightweight promise/event based web crawler with built-in cheerio, xml and json parser.
+Fast and lightweight promise/event based web krawler with built-in cheerio, xml and json parser.
 And of course ... the best :)

 ## How to install